Tracing Ransomware: CipherTrace Helps McAfee Follow NetWalker Funds

 NetWalker Use of Cold Wallets

-Another example of increased sophistication in the NetWalker RaaS operation is what appears to be the use of a cold wallet.
-One address identified as possible cold storage for the organization had just over 640 BTC sitting at it, with only one outgoing transaction.
+Another example of increased sophistication in the NetWalker RaaS operation is what appears to be the use of a cold A wallet is a device (a hardware device, a program, or servi...
+More.
+One In a cryptocurrency context, an address is a cryptographic k...
+More identified as possible cold storage for the organization had just over 640 BTC sitting at it, with only one outgoing transaction.
 The addresses that appear to be currently used as cold storage for these operators are also SegWit addresses.
 This transition into SegWit could indicate that they are either utilizing a new hardware wallet to store their BTC or just an indication of a desire for cheaper transactions to enable the operation to scale while keeping transactional cost low.
 This also demonstrates an evolution in their maturity, showing that they are more willing to park funds and wait instead of eagerly looking to cash out.

-While the organization is holding large amounts of Bitcoin is a digital currency (also called crypto-currency) ...
+While the organization is holding large amounts of The term "Bitcoin" can either refer to Bitcoin the network, ...
 More in what appear to be cold wallets, some of the funds have already moved this year.
 One consolidation of funds worth 35.43 BTC was eventually deposited into CointoCard—a Russian VASP that allows customers to convert A cryptocurrency (or crypto currency) is a digital asset des...
-More to a credit on their bank and/or debit card, as well swap crypto for crypto.
+More to a credit on their bank and/or debit card, as well A “swap” style smart contract is one that can facilitate...
+More crypto for crypto.
 Additionally, there has been recent movement of funds that were deposited into some global, well-known exchanges.

 Read McAfee’s analysis on the NetWalker Ransomware here: https://www.mcafee.com/blogs/other-blogs/mcafee-labs/take-a-netwalk-on-the-wild-side/